-- (2) Where any law creating an offence fails to prescribe the mode of trial, the mode of trial shall be as prescribed in the First Schedule. - (3) Notwithstanding any other law but subject to section 190, the offences set forth in the First Schedule shall fall into the categories therein prescribed.
+- (2) Where any law creating an offence fails to prescribe the mode of trial, the mode of trial shall be as prescribed in Schedule 1. - (3) Notwithstanding any other law but subject to section 190, the offences set forth in Schedule 1 shall fall into the categories therein prescribed. - 6.
+(1) The Grand Court may pass any sentence authorised by law to be inflicted in respect of the offence for which it is imposed.